Operationalising Representation in Natural Language Processing: Discussion

 This worry generalises to any method which intervenes on neurons in an intermediate layer, including popular techniques like causal mediation analysis (\cite{vig2020_causalmediation}) or rank one model editing (\cite{meng2023locating}), but it's worth saying something about how it could be solved in practice.

 One suggestion could be to employ a perspective from the empirical literature (the `logit lens'; see \cite{belrose2023eliciting} for a refinement on this, the `tuned lens') which treats each layer's output as though it was the system's pre-unembedding output, mapping it to a probability distribution over tokens using the model's own unembedding layer (\cite{Vaswani2017}); this perspective has empirical support, and sees the model as progressively refining its prediction at each layer.
 Rather than the whole system's behaviour, then, we could evaluate interventions by how they change the predictions of each downstream layer in turn.
-In effect, then, the downstream system $S_{Dec}$ can be thought of as a single layer; this has the additional advantage of reducing the number of plausible proxies $G_{Z, S_{Dec}}$ which have to be considered.
+In effect, then, this proposal would treat each adjacent layer as though it were the downstream system (refining the set of proxies accordingly) and assessing \hyperlink{use-o}{Use} and \hyperlink{misrepresentation-o}{Misrepresentation Operationalised} according to the intervention effect on the next layer's predictions.
+This could help us understand the role intermediate representations play in the system.
 Empirical work could investigate this.